- Information regarding data processing of applications

 For Newsletter subscriptions we use the so-called double opt-in procedure i.e. we shall only send you the Newsletter by email if you confirm, by clicking a link in our registration email, that you are the holder of the email address provided.
 Should you confirm your email address, we shall store your email address, the time of registration and the IP address used for the registration for such time until you cancel the Newsletter.
 This storage serves only the purpose of sending you the Newsletter and providing you with your registration.
 You can cancel the Newsletter at any time.
 A link to this effect is placed in every Newsletter.
 A message to the contact details given above or in the Newsletter (e.g. by email or letter) is likewise sufficient for this.
 The legal basis is Art.
 6 (1) lit. a of the GDPR.

 In our Newsletter we use various established technologies to measure user interactions (e.g. opening of the email, links clicked).
 We use this data in a pseudonymised form for general statistical evaluations and to optimise and develop further our contacts and customer communication.
 This is done with the aid of graphics which are embedded in the Newsletter (so-called pixels).
-This data is collected only in a pseudonymised way, and the data once collected is not combined with your personal data.
-The legal basis for this is our foregoing legitimate interest under the terms of Art.
-6 (1) lit. f of the GDPR.
+This data is collected in a pseudonymised way.
+The legal basis for this is Art.
+6 (1) lit. a of the GDPR.
 In our Newsletter, we aim to share with our customers those topics which are of the most relevance to them.
-If you do not wish your user pattern to be analysed, you can cancel the Newsletter or disable graphics in your email program in a standard way.
+If you do not wish for your user patterns to be analysed, you can cancel the Newsletter or disable graphics in your email program in a standard way.

 Unsubscribing from the Newsletter is possible at any time e.g. via the unsubscribe link at the bottom of every Newsletter.
 Alternatively you can direct your request to unsubscribe at any time to the contact details set out above.